microsoft/vscode-docs/docs/languages/html.md

 ## IntelliSense

 As you type in HTML, we offer suggestions via HTML IntelliSense.
-In the image below you can see a suggested HTML element closure `</div>` as well as a context specific list of suggested elements.
+In the image below, you can see a suggested HTML element closure `</div>` as well as a context specific list of suggested elements.

 ![HTML IntelliSense](images/html/htmlintellisense.png)